Whether you are preparing to adopt a new puppy or are a seasoned dog owner, you’re in the right place.

 Am I that crazy dog lady?

-My mom commented last weekend that I take more pictures of our dogs than I ever did of my kids!
-I’m not sure I agree with that, but I admit, we do spoil our dogs ☺
+My mom once said that I take more pictures of our dogs than I ever did of my kids!
+I may have to agree, we do spoil our dogs.

 Dogs aren’t born understanding our “rules”.
-So please don’t expect to adopt a dog, bring him home and be the perfect dog you dream of.
-As dog owners we have the responsibility to train our dogs to understand right from wrong.
+So please don’t expect to adopt a dog, bring him home, and be the perfect dog you dream of.

 So now you know a bit about me, and why I started the Rescue Dogs 101 blog.
 I’d love to hear your story, feel free to drop me an email and let me know if you have a question I haven’t covered yet, or how I can help you become a better dog owner.